drscotthawley/NASH_time_align/README.md

 - How would you like to be involved?
 - What model(s) do you think we should include?
 - Other thoughts/comments/ideas/questions?

+## Ethical Issues
+Drum editing is often viewed as a thankless task and thus is typically relegated to interns.
+A system that significantly outperforms Beat Detective may result in reduced wages and fewer entry-level employment opportunities in the music production industry.
+However the added "win" of time-saving may open up new opportunities for entry-level work for which we are not yet aware.